-Brian Rice is a Clinical Assistant Professor in the Department of Emergency Medicine at the Stanford University School of Medicine.
-He is a new member of the Stanford Emergency Medicine International group with a focus on research including applied epidemiology to guide development efforts.
+Brian Rice is a Clinical Associate Professor in the Department of Emergency Medicine at the Stanford University School of Medicine.
+He is a member of the Stanford Emergency Medicine International group with a focus on research including applied epidemiology to guide development efforts.

 Dr. Rice was granted his MDCM from the McGill University Faculty of Medicine in 2008.
 He did a preliminary year in Internal Medicine at St. Mary Medical Center in Long Beach, CA followed by the completion of his Emergency Medicine Residency at Los Angeles County + USC, graduating in 2012.
 After residency, he completed a Fellowship in Global Health and International Emergency Medicine via a combined program at Yale University and the London School of Hygiene and Tropical Medicine where he received a MSc in Tropical Medicine and International Health as well as a Diploma in Tropical Medicine and Hygiene in 2014.
-His first attending job was at NYU/Bellevue where he worked clinically and continued his role as Research Director of Global Emergency Care, a US and Ugandan-based NGO focused on providing “task-shifting” training in emergency medicine for non-physician clinicians in regions that did not have physician services.
+He worked at NYU/Bellevue from 2014 – 2018 and has been on faculty at Stanford since 2018.
+He is also the Research Director for Global Emergency Care, a US and Ugandan-based NGO focused on providing “task-sharing” training in emergency medicine for non-physician clinicians.

-His research work has focused on validating task-shifting in emergency medicine by looking at outcomes and quality indicators, as well as applied epidemiological studies attempting to link chief complaints to outcomes in low-resource settings to rationally develop models for care.
-His clinical interests are focused on fever in the returned traveler and zoonotic infections.
+His research work has focused on task-sharing in emergency medicine as well as chief complaints and quality indicators in low- and middle-income countries.
 He has worked clinically in Thailand, Cambodia, Liberia and Uganda and has been an invited speaker both nationally and internationally for his research work.
+His current research efforts focus on medevac utilization by non-physicians in rural Alaska Native communities.

 - Emergency Medicine